 Santa Rosa, with a population of nearly 180,000, is the county seat of Sonoma County and the largest city in the North Bay.
 Santa Rosa was recently ranked as fourth of the ten California cities listed in U.S. News and World Report’s ranking of “Best Places to Live,” and is an ideal location to cultivate work-life balance.

 Kaiser Permanente Santa Rosa Medical Center

 Kaiser Permanente Santa Rosa Medical Center consists of a 173-bed hospital and four medical office buildings.
 We are the largest healthcare provider in Sonoma County, providing care to over 166,000 members.
-The hospital has 173 adult patient beds and 7 pediatric beds.
-A newly renovated labor & delivery floor has 24 labor and delivery rooms and 2 delivery operating rooms to accommodate over 2,000 annual births (up to 200 per month).
+The hospital has 173 patient beds, including a dedicated pediatric wing.
+A newly renovated labor & delivery floor has 8 labor and delivery rooms and 2 delivery operating rooms to accommodate almost 2,000 annual births (almost 200 births per month).
 The ICU has 20 beds and there are 34 emergency department bays.
 Click here to read more about the services we provide.

 Our Patient Population

-The largest ethnic minority in our patient population is Latino, accounting for a growing portion of patient membership; many of the staff (MA, RN) in our Family Medicine Center are bilingual/bicultural Spanish-speaking, and residents/faculty with Spanish language skills can cultivate a patient panel with a significant proportion of Spanish-speakers.
+The largest ethnic minority in our patient population is Latinx/Hispanic, accounting for a growing portion of patient membership; many of the staff (MA, RN) in our family medicine center are bilingual/bicultural Spanish-speaking, and residents/faculty with Spanish language skills can cultivate a patient panel with a significant proportion of Spanish-speakers.
 Over 29 languages are spoken regularly at our medical center; other more represented ethnic and racial minorities in our patient population include African American, East Asian, Southeast Asian, and South Asian.
 Our county is home to several recent immigrant communities including Eritrean and Syrian refugee families.
-24-hour phone translation is available to help physicians care for patients speaking a multitude of languages.
+24-hour phone or video translation is available to help physicians care for patients speaking a multitude of languages, including ASL.

 Patient Advisory Councils

 Kaiser Permanente Santa Rosa is proud to be a leader in patient and family centered care.
 Our first patient advisory council was established in 2005, and we have expanded to a total of eight separate councils at the medical center.
 Our family medicine patient advisory council started in 2013.
 This council partners with physicians and managers to address challenges and issues that arise within our department.
 Our advisory council assists with anything from campus beautification projects, to interviewing physicians applying for employment.
-We look forward to continuing to team with our advisory councils to improve the overall patient experience at the medical center.
+We look forward to continuing to team with our advisory councils to improve the overall patient experience at the medical center

 Our Community Partners